 I use Wondershare Filmora for editing my youtube videos.
 If you’re looking at youtube seriously, Final Cut Pro is what I will recommend (as most popular YouTubers I know, use it) but if you are just starting with vlogging or not taking it too seriously, Wondershare is a good video editing software — making editing videos quick and easy.

-For editing videos on my mobile (the ones I upload on my Instagram page) are always edited by GoPro Quik App.
+For editing videos on my mobile, I use GoPro Quik App.
 Though Wondershare Filmora also has a mobile app that I’ve seen many travelers use, my choice of a mobile app is Quik which allows you to add up to 200 images, videos, and music to create a video with just a few clicks.
 One thing I love about it is that it automatically analyzes the images and videos you’ve uploaded to select the best moments, so just upload all you want to share and let the app do the cropping and synchronizing the visuals with audio.
 It even lets you upload the final version on Instagram and other social networks without saving it on your phone at all.

 Also Read: What Else I Pack While Traveling